domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 The only thing he said was that among human vices he considered cowardice one of the first. --Mikhail Bulgakov, The Master and Margarita

 The horror!
 The horror! --Joseph Conrad, Heart of Darkness

+[It's] the only loss you could forsake; the only bluff you couldn't fake. --Bob Seeger, Still the Same

+They give birth astride of a grave, the light gleams an instant, then it's night once more.
+(We're born astride the grave.). --Samuel Beckett, Waiting for Godot

+Bull markets don't die of old age. --Origin Unknown

+It will have blood, they say.
+Blood will have blood.
+Stones have been known to move, and trees to speak.
+(Blood begets more blood.) --Macbeth, No Fear, Act 3, Scene 4